DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-union-based-federated-data-source.md

 7. Click **OK** to close the Query Builder.
 Click **Finish** to complete the Data Source Wizard.

 The Wizard creates a new **FederationDataSource** that includes the single **Customers** query.
-This data source becomes available in the [Report Explorer](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/report-explorer.md)'s **Components** node.
+This data source becomes available in the [Report Explorer](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/report-explorer.md)'s **Data Sources** node.
 The [Field List](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/field-list.md) reflects the data source structure.

 ![](../../../../images/DataFederationUnion-data-source-structure.png)